elengss/PacBio_HepB/reference/README.md

 The reference gtf file used in chimera identification (gencode.v42.chr_patch_hapl_scaff.annotation.gtf) can be downloded from here: https://www.gencodegenes.org/human/

-The downloaded .gz archived files should be decompressed (gunzip utility) before use to give the files GRCh38.p13.genome.fa and gencode.v41.primary_assembly.annotation.gtf
+The downloaded .gz archived files should be decompressed (gunzip utility) before use.